pvh/data-types/content/6-diy.md

 (A better email address would check other things like length.)

 ---
+# Domains & Arrays

+Domains aren't compatible with arrays.

+This is because arrays require a separate array type, which is not created when the domain is created.

+---
 # Composite Types: What?

 Create your own types that combine existing types.